Method2Model

 • Access is limited to the project team and to you (and people you authorize on your side).

-More technical details about storage and retention may be provided in a separate Policies & Data document or in the specific project agreement, where applicable.
+More technical details about storage, access control, and retention may be provided in a separate security/policies document or in the specific project agreement where applicable.

 4. Code, models, and case summaries

 We believe in transparency about how models work.
-At the same time, we respect that your method and data are yours.
+At the same time, we respect that your protocol, method, and data are yours.
+Our default publication stance is sanitized, non-client-specific examples only.

-By default, for each project we may create:
+By default, for some projects we may create:

 • A generalized version of the model code (with confidential details removed),